Get ‘Em…Keep ‘Em… ENGAGE ‘Em…

-By Blaine Bagley, Senior Vice President, Operations at EnerBank USA
+Posted January 13, 2020 by Blaine Bagley, Senior Vice President, Operations

 As leaders, we want the people who work for us to understand and share our vision, truly buy into the company mission, and be inspired to deliver a high standard of customer service.
 In the end, the employees themselves want that same feeling of cohesion and belonging to something bigger than themselves.

-A big part of that is making sure they each have access to consistent brand messages that they can communicate to others as they make a real impact, and thus feel confident in their job performance.
+A big part of that is making sure employees have access to consistent brand messages that they can communicate to others as they make a real impact, and thus feel confident in their job performance.
 When your people are engaged like that — well, it’s a beautiful thing.

-But it doesn’t always happen that way…and if it does happen, I can assure you it didn’t get that way by accident.
+But it doesn’t always happen that way, and if it does happen, it didn’t get that way by accident.
 So, what are the secrets for bringing your employees to a place where they’re fully engaged?

 What is Engagement?